 A pillar from ground level upwards would stand in the room below the observatory floor, on ground-level.
 This was not acceptable.

-Since it was not possible to build a pillar from the ground level upwards to the observatory, an alternative vibration-free foundation was required; The mount pillar are build on a concrete slab of about 2 ton in weight.
+Since it was not possible to build a pillar from the ground level upwards to the observatory, an alternative vibration-free foundation was required; The mount pillars are build on top of this concrete slab (about 2 ton in weight).
 A steel beam construction holds the concrete slab in place between the walls.

-Above the steel beam (which holds the concrete foundation slab), the wooden floor beams are visible that carry the wlaking false floor for the observatory.
-These are independently resting on the wall on one side, and the attic floor on the other side.
+Above the steel beam (which holds the concrete foundation slab), the wooden floor support beams are visible which carry the second floor, or walking “false” floor, for the observatory itself.
+These beams are independently resting on the wall on one side, and the attic floor on the other side.
+There is no connection between the telescope slab, and the wooden walking floor.
+They both rest on the same walls, but these do not transfer vibrations enough. to be problematic, even for photography.